Wi‑Fi Extenders vs Mesh Wi‑Fi ‑ Which is Better?

 - Removing all signal dead zones.

 As you can see, the difference between the two is that Wi-Fi extenders are used to rebroadcast your home router’s Wi-Fi signal.
-The main drawback is that your devices will not switch between Wi-Fi broadcasts automatically and you experience a disconnect while switching manually.
+The main drawback is that your devices will not switch between Wi-Fi broadcasts automatically and you experience a disconnection while switching manually.

 Mesh Wi-Fi uses multiple nodes to create a single, big and seamless Wi-Fi network that covers your whole home.
 Your devices will connect to the closest node automatically and without any disruptions as you move around your house.